oasis-tcs/odata-specs/odata-csdl/1 Introduction.md

 ## ##subsec Type Facets

-Facets modify or constrain the acceptable values for a model element of a given primitive type, for example a [structural property](#StructuralProperty), action or function [parameter](#Parameter), action or function [return type](#ReturnType), or
+Facets modify or constrain the acceptable values of primitive typed model elements, for example a [structural property](#StructuralProperty), action or function [parameter](#Parameter), action or function [return type](#ReturnType), or